config-syncer/config-syncer/docs/setup/install.md

   --no-hooks | kubectl apply -f -
 ```

-To see the detailed configuration options, visit [here](https://github.com/kubeops/kubed/tree/{{< param "info.version" >}}/charts/kubed).
+To see the detailed configuration options, visit [here](https://github.com/kubeops/config-syncer/tree/{{< param "info.version" >}}/charts/kubed).

 </div>
 </div>

 ### Installing in GKE Cluster

-If you are installing Kubed on a GKE cluster, you will need cluster admin permissions to install Kubed operator.
+If you are installing Config Syncer on a GKE cluster, you will need cluster admin permissions to install Config Syncer operator.
 Run the following command to grant admin permision to the cluster.

 ```console
 $ kubectl create clusterrolebinding "cluster-admin-$(whoami)" \